Supreme Court To Hear Case Addressing Citizenship Question On Census

 — Matt Ford (@fordm) February 15, 2019

-The Supreme Court blocked an order from he lower court, requesting that Ross testify under oath as to his intentions.
+The Supreme Court blocked an order from the lower court, requesting that Ross testify under oath as to his intentions.
 Furman went on to write that the characterization of Ross’ motivation as having anything to do with the Voting Rights Act was not only inconsistent with evidence before the court, but in complete contradiction to it.

 Arguments in favor of the addition of the question indicate that Ross is within his discretion as a new department head to make policy changes, even sweeping ones, and that citizenship questions on census questionnaires are largely common in other developed democratic questions.

 In addition to potentially influencing the accuracy and validity of the census as a whole, also at play is the distribution of hundreds of billions in government spending, which is allocated based on census data.
-A reduction in immigrants responding to the survey could also lead to a political loss for Democrats, who can expect to see their representation in traditionally Democratic district reduced.
+A reduction in immigrants responding to the survey could also lead to a political loss for Democrats, who can expect to see their representation in traditionally Democratic districts reduced.